shravan-padakanti/scala-docs-wiki/Datasets.md

 def groupByKey[K](func: T=> K): KeyValueGroupedDataset[K,T]
 // Apply function to each element in the Dataset and return a KeyValueGroupedDataset where the data is grouped by the given key func.
+// Doesn't return a dataset directly, as it is used with an aggregator operation that we will see below which ultimately returns a Dataset.

 def coalesce(numPartitions: Int): Dataset[T]
 // Returns a new Dataset that has exactly numPartitions partitions.